Can aquatic therapy help individuals with cerebral palsy improve their mobility?

 2. Viscosity

-Viscosity is what makes it so difficult to walk quickly underwater.
+Viscosity is what makes it challenging to walk quickly underwater.
 There’s much more resistance when walking in water than walking on land.

 3. Hydrostatic Pressure

-Hydrostatic pressure is the pressure of water on your body from all different directions.
+Hydrostatic pressure refers to the pressure of water on the body from all different directions.

 Heat helps increase the elasticity of soft tissue, relaxes the muscles, and reduces pain.

-Aquatic therapy for cerebral palsy is a great and popular alternative to traditional physical therapy.
+Aquatic therapy for cerebral palsy is a popular alternative to traditional exercises on land.

-Hopefully, this article helped you better understand how aquatic therapy can improve motor function in cerebral palsy patients.
-Good luck!
+We hope this article helped you understand how aquatic therapy may help individuals with CP improve their motor functions.